The requirements for the electrical safety of medical equipment are much more stringent than those for other electrical devices. The

 This is because even a very low voltage, when applied to internal tissue, can cause leakage currents through the body which may be fatal.
-Clause 19 of IEC 60601-1 gives the requirements for leakage currents, Table IV summarizing the allowable values.
+Clause 8.7 of IEC 60601-1 gives the requirements for leakage currents, Tables 3 and 4 summarizing the allowable values.

 Circuit separation is used as one of the means to implement electrical safety in medical electrical equipment.
 Certain types of

 circuits must be physically separated from each other, and must be demonstrated to be electrically separated from each other by means of dielectric strength tests, which are specified in

 Mechanical separation is defined by the standard in terms of creepage distances and air clearances, where creepage distance is distance measured over the surface of insulating material, and air clearance distance measured through air.
 These distances are critical in the design of transformers and for printed circuit board layout, where circuits which must be separated are on the same PCB.

-, which is described in Clause 18 of the standard.
+described in Clause 8.6 of the standard.

-For the designer of an electrical medical device, the most important step in acheiving compliance with the electrical requirments of the
+For the designer of an electrical medical device, the most important step in acheiving compliance with the electrical requirments of

-standard, is the use of an IEC 60601-1 compliant power supply or isolation transformer.
+the standard, is the use of an IEC 60601-1 compliant power supply or isolation transformer.
 This component will satisfy many of the mechanical (spacing) and electrical (electric strength,

 leakage current) requirements of the standard.

 An overall consideration in designing for safety is the principle of 'single fault conditions'.
 A medical electrical product must be

-designed so that it operates safely not only in normal conditions, but also in abnormal and single fault
+designed so that it operates safely not only in normal conditions, but also in abnormal and single fault conditions.

 Single fault conditions include the shorting or opening of electrical or electronic components, the failure or locking of motors,

 the blockage of air vents, etc. The shorting of basic insulation is considered a single fault, while the characteristics of double or reinforced insulation are considered such that it is not

 The standard does not require that the medical device remain safe under the conditions of two or more independent faults.